How do you find the best Graphic Designer for your Project?

 What makes a top graphic designer?

-This is a common question from people looking for graphic designers for the first time.
+This is a common question for people looking for graphic designers for the first time.

 Here are some distinct characteristics of a talented graphic designer.